Step 1: Submit an Technology Disclosure Form to OHSU Tech Transfer

 Step 5: Perform initial assessments of business opportunity

 Perform initial assessments of business models, market opportunity, potential regulatory pathways, and potential clinical and strategic partnerships for commercialization of your innovation.

+A number of resources to help you with this accessing the business opportunity are available on our Startup Resources page.
 A good place to start with your assessment of your startup opportunity is to use the OHSU Business Development Planning System.
 This system, based on Lean Canvas, is a business planning method that helps outline key assumptions of your business idea to turn it into a more concrete business model.

 Step 6: Discuss your startup plans with your supervisor or manager

 Discuss with your supervisor or manager about your interest in launching a startup company.

 Step 7: Discuss your startup plans with OHSU Integrity

 A solid grasp of the expenses to start and operate your company is key to a successful launch.
 This startup costs calculator can help you identify and estimate one-time and monthly expenses to determine how much capital you might need.